RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/lists-active-active.md

 categories: ["RS"]
 aliases: /rs/developing/crdbs/developing-lists-crdb/
 ---
-Redis Lists are simply lists of strings, sorted by insertion order.
+Redis lists are simply lists of strings, sorted by insertion order.
 It is possible to add elements to a Redis List that push new elements to the head (on the left) or to the tail (on the right) of the list.
 Redis Lists can be used to easily implement queues (using LPUSH and RPOP, for